-A blog about the history of Martin Goodman's comic book line from 1939 to about 1961.The content won't be 100% exclusive to comics, but will also touch upon the pulps, magazines, digests and even general esoteric comics history on occasion.
+A blog about the history of Martin Goodman's Marvel comic book line from 1939 to about 1961.The content won't be 100% exclusive to comics, but will also touch upon the pulps, magazines, digests and even general esoteric comics history on occasion.
 A large part of the focus will be on the creators, especially the lesser known creators.
-Comments and corrections to Dr. Michael J. Vassallo (docv@prodigy.net)
+If you are a creator, or family/descendant of a creator with a story to tell, please contact me.
+Dr. Michael J. Vassallo (docv@prodigy.net)

 Wednesday, December 29, 2010